AVEVA/CONNECT-data-services-developer-docs/content/add-organize-data/collect-data/connectors/pi-to-ocs/set-up-pi-to-ocs/install-agent.md

 1. Create a client-credentials client with an assigned role of Tenant Contributor and add a secret.
 See <xref:gpClientCredentialsClient>.

-   **Note:** Be sure to record the Client Id and Client Secret where you can access it again, because this is the only time you will have access to this information.
+   **Note:** Be sure to securely store the Client Id and Client Secret where you can access it again, because this is the only time you will have access to this information.
 You will need this information to proceed with the silent install.

 1. Find the TENANTID and record it where you can access it.